 As children begin to grow and learn, the loss of sensation can be a serious issue that could hinder their development.
 There are a number of reasons why a child could suffer a loss of feeling, and some of these causes can be linked to an incident of medical malpractice.
 If your child was a victim of medical malpractice and suffered a loss of sensation, contact an experienced Miami birth injury attorney today.

-The injury of a newborn child can be a tragic experience, and The Law Offices of Prosper Shaked is prepared to help you hold a negligent medical practitioner accountable for injuring your child.
+The injury of a newborn child can be a tragic experience, and Prosper Shaked Accident Injury Attorneys PA is prepared to help you hold a negligent medical practitioner accountable for injuring your child.
 Our firm has worked with residents of Miami, West Palm Beach, and across South Florida, and we would be honored to work with you.
-To schedule a free case evaluation, contact The Law Offices of Prosper Shaked at (305) 690-0244, or contact us online.
+To schedule a free case evaluation, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676, or contact us online.

 Common Causes of Infant Loss of Sensation